As a children’s ghostwriter, I am often asked what comes after the manuscript is written and edited.

 While it will cost less, it will certainly take a lot longer.

-You’ll have to submit your manuscript to publishers and/or literary agents to hopefully get a contract.
-You’ll need a query letter for this.
-And, having a synopsis of the story is a good idea also.
+You’ll have to submit your manuscript to publishers or literary agents to hopefully get a contract, and getting a contract is never a guarantee.
+You’ll need a query letter and a synopsis of the story.

-When and if a contract happens, it takes an average of two years before your book is actually published.
+When and if a contract happens, it can take up to two years before your book is actually published.
 So, patience will be needed.

 And, be prepared for the publisher’s editor to go over your story and possibly request changes.
 This is just part of the process.
 Be open to suggestions.